adcondev/my-learning-notes/RED2000/NOTES.md

 - I managed to print barcodes using the JSON ticket representation package.
 I created a test suit as an example of how to use the package to print barcodes.
 I will add more tests and examples later.
 - What will be pending is a panic triggered in test suite, it is about nil pointer dereference, i will need to debug it further.

+- I added some robustness to the error and nil pointer checks, same for Close() methods that are called, so i can recover and log the panic or error properly.
+- I am still working on catchig that nil pointer dereference panic, i will need to debug it further.
+- I have added some tests to other branches for `graphics` and `connection` packages.
+The thing is i have made some light changes in the codebase, so i will need to resolve some conflicts.
+- The unit tests for `graphics`, `connection` and `profile` packages were merged into main branch.
+Minimal conflict resolution was needed.
+- I will partially do the `miscellaneous` ESCPOS commands, i will focus on the `beeper` pure commands for now.
+I will try to deliver up to the JSON ticket representation package.
+- I set up CodeQL for static analysis of the codebase.
+I will try to catch some bugs and security vulnerabilities.
+As expected, there were some vulterabilities around some github actions that were fixed.
+- I will pause the `beeper` pure commands implementation in the `miscellaneous` ESCPOS commands, i will focus to `raw` command JSON ticket representation package.
+This is because i can test any command i want without any dependency or making the entire definition from ESCPOS pure commands to JSON handler.
+It is also a way for other developers or users to test any command they want.

 ---

 ## 🎯 **Current Focus Areas**